-Although most of the physicians understand the huge benefits of EHR.
-It is almost impossible for big providers to keep track of hundreds of thousands of patients getting information from hundreds of different sources and the paper charts.
+Although most physicians understand the huge benefits of EHR.
+It is almost impossible for big providers to keep track of hundreds of thousands of patients getting information from hundreds of different sources and paper charts.
 For most of the clinical data, physician practices have to wait for the physical records to reach their table, in another scenario they can easily fetch patient health records by entering patient record number (PRN) or Social Security number (SSN).

 Easier data retrieving with EHR

 The data exchange is difficult with paper records.
 What is so great about the EHR is that the information is far more organized and easily shareable.
 Communication is faster and better.
-The patients are no more required to visit the laboratories to get the test reports, electronic availability of the results is saving time and efforts.
+The patients are no more required to visit the laboratories to get the test reports, electronic availability of the results is saving time and effort.

 EHR is a tool to deliver medical treatment quick and safe

-Digital formation of records enables information to be used and shared over a secure system.
+The digital formation of records enables information to be used and shared over a secure system.
 It’s the electronic folder containing all the digital archives.
-This information is formatted digitally so it can be use-able by an information system to do things like tracking care with statistics and graphs, to issue warnings and reminders, and overall the system facilitates communication.
+This information is formatted digitally so it can be useable by an information system to do things like tracking care with statistics and graphs, issue warnings and reminders, and overall the system facilitates communication.